-The strings of ukuleles are the main part of the instrument.
-Without the strings music cannot be played at all unless used as a drum.
-The strings are also very complicated as the strings need to be placed at the right position.
+Ukulele Strings are the most important part of ukulele.
+Without the strings, music cannot be played at all unless used as a drum.
+The strings are also very complicated as the strings need to be placed in the right position.
 They can also break while playing if it is not tied properly.
 So be really careful and check as many times as possible to see if it’s tied properly or not before playing.

 Do Ukulele strings go bad?